microsoft/covid-vaccine-bot/policies.md

 - Pregnancy
 - Sickle cell disease
 - Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies (excludes hypertension)
-- Severe obesity (Body Mass Index ≥ 40 kg/m2)
+- Severe obesity (Body Mass Index >= 40 kg/m2)
 - Type 2 diabetes mellitus with hemoglobin A1c level greater than 7.5%

 Healthcare providers may also vaccinate individuals with  developmental or other severe disabilities or illness if:

-The individual is likely to develop severe life-threatening illness or death from COVID-19 infection Acquiring COVID-19 will limit the individual’s ability to get ongoing care or services vital to their well-being and survival Providing adequate and timely COVID care will be particularly challenging as a result of the individual’s disability.
+The individual is likely to develop severe life-threatening illness or death from COVID-19 infection Acquiring COVID-19 will limit the individual's ability to get ongoing care or services vital to their well-being and survival Providing adequate and timely COVID care will be particularly challenging as a result of the individual's disability.
 These include people with a range of physical and behavioral disabilities, such as:

 People with serious mental illness (SMI)